qp5/Brief_prompt_inclusion/README.md

 Vocabulary
 Restrict these words (and derivatives):
-• absolute, aspect, brevity, clarity, concise, direct, distinctly, ensure, sure, enhance, got it, gotcha, polish, rectify, tweak, you're correct, you're right, spectrum, sure, update.
+• <add Key Words here>
-• use of Smiley emoji.
+• Restrict use of Smiley emoji.
 • use of exclamation marks.
 • redundant word use, unless it is a Name.